App and Data Management¶

 Select any control in Content page to view and edit its properties.

-General Properties
+General Properties¶

 The General Properties of a control deals with its behaviour and size / position on the Page.

-The General Properties heading is marked by the image149 icon.
-There are some properties which every control has, no matter what type it is.
-These are the following:
+are some properties which every control has, no matter what type it is.

-Property Name Property Description
+Property Name | Property Description |

-Name The name of the control and what it is referred to.
-No spaces or special characters are allowed in this field.
+Name | The name of the control and what it is referred to.
+No spaces or special characters are allowed in this field. |

-Tag A user defined description of the control.
+Tag | A user defined description of the control. |

-Secured If checked, the security tab becomes active and allows you to set control permissions for other users.
+Secured | If checked, the security tab becomes active and allows you to set control permissions for other users. |

-Hint A user defined tooltip hint for the control, appears when mouse cursor is hovering above the control.
+Hint | A user defined tooltip hint for the control, appears when mouse cursor is hovering above the control. |

-Width The horizontal size of the control.
+Width | The horizontal size of the control. |

-Height The vertical size of the control.
+Height | The vertical size of the control. |

-Top The coordinate for the top of the control.
+Top | The coordinate for the top of the control. |

-Left The coordinate for the left of the control.
+Left | The coordinate for the left of the control. |

-Required If checked, the specified field will require user input before the App can be submitted.
+Required | If checked, the specified field will require user input before the App can be submitted. |

-Category The data category to which this belongs to.
+Category | The data category to which this belongs to. |

-Element The data element with which this control is associated with.
+Element | The data element with which this control is associated with. |

 Other properties that may appear specifically on some controls include:

-• Type: The type of the control element.
+- Type: The type of the control element.
 Relevant types include Checkbox and Radio.

-• Checked: Whether or not the checkbox is checked when it is initially viewed.
+- Checked: Whether or not the checkbox is checked when it is initially viewed.

-• Group (Check Group): Select a group that you want to assign a checkbox or radio button or both types to.
+- Group (Check Group): Select a group that you want to assign a checkbox or radio button or both types to.
 A group of checkboxes is primarily used for reasons such as un-checking some checkboxes if one is already checked, used in conjunction with MEG.

-• MEG (Mutually Exclusive Group): Sets the selected Check Group as a Mutually Exclusive Group.
+- MEG (Mutually Exclusive Group): Sets the selected Check Group as a Mutually Exclusive Group.
 When enabled, controls under the selected Check Group become mutually exclusive.

-• SV (Single Value): Determines whether or not the checked value(s) of a Check Group should map to a single value stored inside a database.
+- SV (Single Value): Determines whether or not the checked value(s) of a Check Group should map to a single value stored inside a database.
 Returns the first checked control of the group or the first control of the group if no controls are checked.

-To create a Check Group, click on the image151 button beside the group list.
-Enter the group name and click image152.
+To create a Check Group, click on the button beside the group

-To delete a group, select it from the list and click on the image153 button.
+To delete a group, select it from the list and click on the

 NOTE: Check groups made in one Page are available in all Page of an App.

-Text Boxes / Multiline Text Areas
+Text Boxes / Multiline Text Areas¶

 Type: The type of the control element.
 Can be used to switch between Textbox and Multiline control types.

-• Value: The default text value for this text field.
+- Value: The default text value for this text field.
 Left blank by default.

-• Auto-expand (Multiline Only): When enabled, automatically expands text area vertically when creating new lines exceeding the height of the text area.
+- Auto-expand (Multiline Only): When enabled, automatically expands text area vertically when creating new lines exceeding the height of the text area.

-• Data Type (Text Box Only): Determines the input type used for text formatting purposes.
+- Data Type (Text Box Only): Determines the input type used for text formatting purposes.
 Types include Text (default), Number, and Date.

-• Data Format (Text Box Only): Determines the format of the input field based on the Data Type selected:
+- Data Format (Text Box Only): Determines the format of the input

-• Text: Email, General (free text), Phone number (10-digit North American phone number), SSN (9-digit Social Security Number)
+- Text: Email, General (free text), Phone number (10-digit North American phone number), SSN (9-digit Social Security Number)

-• Number: Two digit, Four digit, Decimal place formatting, Currency formatting
+- Number: Two digit, Four digit, Decimal place formatting, Currency formatting

-• Date: Varying date formats including [d/m/yyyy], [dd/m/yyyy], [dd/mm/yyyy], [mm/dd/yyyy], [yyyy-mm-dd]
+- Date: Varying date formats including [d/m/yyyy], [dd/m/yyyy], [dd/mm/yyyy], [mm/dd/yyyy], [yyyy-mm-dd]

-Image Box
+Image Box¶

 Change: Allows you to change the image that is being displayed in the image box.
 Pick an uploaded image or select from the default images.

-To upload an image, click the image156 button.
-Set a name for the image and click “Select” to browse for an image.
-The image will then upload.
-Please wait for a success message.
+image and click “Select” to browse for an image.
+The image will then

-You are also able to run Entry Fields Recognition (EFR) on the image.
-Click the image157 button to run EFR.
+You are also able to run Entry Fields Recognition (EFR) on the

 See the section on EFR to learn more.

-Data Grid
+Data Grid¶

-• Headers: Header of each column in the grid.
+- Headers: Header of each column in the grid.
 Separate by commas for each column.

-• Elements: The name of the elements coming from the data source (coming from the data category).
+- Elements: The name of the elements coming from the data source (coming from the data category).
 Separate by commas for each column.

-• Types: Types.
+- Types: Types.

-• Sorting: Sorting.
+- Sorting: Sorting.

-• Widths: Column Widths.
+- Widths: Column Widths.
 Separate by commas for each column.
 Use the asterisk symbol ‘*’ to fill/occupy the remaining the space for the last column.

-• Align: Align.
+- Align: Align.

-• Skin: Skin.
+- Skin: Skin.

-• Rows: Number of rows in the table.
+- Rows: Number of rows in the table.

-• Columns: Number of columns in the table.
+- Columns: Number of columns in the table.

-• Padding: The amount of padding space surrounding each cell.
+- Padding: The amount of padding space surrounding each cell.

-• Set Location: Sets the map’s location to the user’s current location.
+- Set Location: Sets the map’s location to the user’s current location.

-• Address: The user can input a location’s address that the map will centre itself on.
+- Address: The user can input a location’s address that the map will centre itself on.

 Note: Enter a specific, valid address in order for this feature to operate properly.